Aiven-Open/klaw-docs/docs/setup-configuration/klaw-installation/run-docker.md

 ### 1. Create a Docker Compose file

 To begin, create a Docker Compose file called `docker-compose.yml` that defines the configuration for running Klaw.
-For a quick start, you can use the following sample Docker Compose file.
+For a quickstart, you can use the following sample Docker Compose file.
 This configuration deploys the latest release of Klaw, and uses localhost networking for easy communication between containers, and sets up a local h2 database for